Ambulatory Education Program

 Episodic Ambulatory Care Experiences

-During the PGY-2 year, all residents rotate through our Faculty Practice Office (FPO), where they work alongside our general medicine faculty in a private practice setting.
+During their ambulatory time, residents rotate through our Faculty Practice Office (FPO), where they work alongside our general medicine faculty in a private practice setting.
 During their first year of training, residents rotate through the Emergency Room at UMMC and the Emergency Care Services (ECS) at the VA.
-They return to ECS in the 2nd and 3rd years, where they receive additional training in outpatient urgent care medicine.
+They return to ECS in the 2nd and 3rd years, where they receive additional training in outpatient urgent care medicine and emergency medicine.
 The Emergency Room experience is described under the University of Maryland Medical Center.